When it comes to affordability, REAPER continues to make its name as THE budget Digital Audio Workstation.

 Garage Band is free for all Apple users.
 REAPER, meanwhile, costs $60 but is also available for Windows and Linux users.

-When it comes to features, Garage Band gains an edge over REAPER.
+When it comes to features, Garage Band gains a slight edge over REAPER.

 REAPER, meanwhile, has a few powerful plugins.